 Remember to put the plugin at ‘Flat’, bypass it or remove it before bouncing your new mix/master.

-You only need this if your mixes/masters are too harsh when played elsewhere than in your studio.
+- You only need this if your mixes/masters are too harsh when played elsewhere then in your studio.
 If that’s not the case this method might cause more damage than good to your tracks.

 Good to know: